 Why Internal Communicators Should Use ContactMonkey for Employee Newsletters

-However, for internal communications or internal email marketing, ContactMonkey is the better tool (and understandably so, since it was designed for that).
-With our Outlook plugin, you can create and send beautiful responsive HTML emails, and track their performance—all without leaving Outlook.
+For internal communications or internal email marketing, ContactMonkey is the better tool (and understandably so, since it was designed for that).
+With our internal communications platform, you can create and send beautiful responsive HTML emails, and track their performance—all without leaving Outlook.

 ContactMonkey’s tool was designed specifically with internal communication best practices in mind.
 We surveyed hundreds of communicators on their best practices and strategies for internal communications.
-Not only did we use them to build our product, we even published an e-book with the findings!
-Check it out here
+And the results were staggering…

-Since ContactMonkey also allows you to send to your own Outlook distribution lists or upload any CSV recipient list, it is the seamless internal email tool communicators love to use.
+Since ContactMonkey also allows you to send to your own Outlook distribution lists or upload any CSV recipient list, it is the seamless internal email software communicators love to use.
 From employee newsletters to leadership communications, our dedicated internal communications software helps you save time and effort on all your internal emails.

 Ready to say goodbye to Mailchimp for internal newsletters?
-Get the Outlook-integrated newsletter tool the world is going bananas for!
-Take a tour of our email tracking tool, and take your company newsletters to the next level.
+Learn how to use internal communications software to improve your Outlook newsletter!
+Book a free demo to see our email tracking tool, and take your company newsletters to the next level.